sigsum/sigsum/policy-maintenance.md

   independent from other witnesses in the policy in a meaningful way?
   Different kinds of dependencies between witnesses can be relevant here, see section "Independence of witnesses" below.

-The main question we need to answer for a given witness, considering the aspects above as well as any other relevant information, is: "will adding this particular witness be an improvement of the policy, compared to not adding this witness?"

 The question of which logs are witnessed by a given witness can also be considered to some extent.
 However, if there is a witness that